 SDBOR Minimum Progression Dashboard

-SDBOR policy 2.10.3 establishes a minimum grade point average standard of 2.00 for degree-seeking undergraduate students in the regental system.
-Students failing to meet this “minimum progression” benchmark are subject to academic probation and/or academic suspension, and these students are considered to be “high-risk” from a retention standpoint.
+SDBOR policy 2:10.C.4 establishes minimum grade point average standards for degree-seeking undergraduate students in the regental system.
+Students failing to meet these “minimum progression” benchmarks, which are set at 1.80 for freshmen and sophomores and 2.00 for juniors and seniors, are subject to academic probation and/or academic suspension.
+These students are considered to be “high-risk” from a retention standpoint.

-The SDBOR Minimum Progression Standards Dashboard presents an interactive summary of minimum progression data for the public university system from FY2010 to the present.
+The SDBOR Minimum Progression Standards Dashboard presents an interactive summary of minimum progression data for the public university system over the last five academic years.
 The dashboard reports on a single key indicator: the percentage of students considered to be in “good standing” at the close of each enrolled semester.
 Outcome data can be disaggregated by a variety of student characteristics.

 High-level observations from the most recent data include:

-- Of the 55,103 student records reported for AY2015, a total of 92.0 percent were marked by a “good standing” academic status.
-The percentage of students in good standing has increased slightly over the last five years.
+- Of the 50,423 student records reported for AY2020, a total of 95.6 percent were marked by a “good standing” academic status.
+This percentage has remained relatively unchanged in recent years.

-- By institution, USD (94.1 percent) and SDSMT (92.5 percent) recorded the highest proportions of students in good standing in AY2015.
+- By institution, USD (96.9 percent) and SDSMT (96.5 percent) recorded the highest proportions of students in good standing in AY2020.

 Source: Regents Information Systems